 - Sidewalks or other facilities (multi-use trails) concurrent with new road construction/reconstruction.
 Currently, only about one in seven central Arkansas roads have sidewalks.
 This is a basic element necessary for creating a seamless multimodal transportation system. - Careful consideration of other pedestrian features when transportation facilities are designed or improved.
-Elements like intersection design and medians can have a significant impact on pedestrian safety and accessibility. - The creation of walkable places within our region.
+Elements like intersection design and medians can have a significant impact on pedestrian safety and accessibility. - region.
 Homes, schools, shopping, services and employment can be connected by compact development.
 Walkable block systems will result in places where walking is safe and convenient.